What We Do

 CALL

 Rachel joined OW Architects in August 2019, returning to Cambridge where she studied as an undergraduate.
-She graduated from Newcastle University with distinction in her part II studies and completed her RIBA Part III qualification at the University of Cambridge.
+She graduated from Newcastle University with distinction in her Part II studies and completed her RIBA Part III qualification at the University of Cambridge.

 Rachel has experience working across a range of sectors including residential schemes, science and education, cultural and commercial.